validatedpatterns/docs/ansible-edge-gitops/getting-started.md

 1. Create a local copy of the Helm values file that can safely include credentials

-    DO NOT COMMIT THIS FILE
+    WARNING: DO NOT COMMIT THIS FILE

     You do not want to push personal credentials to GitHub.